tumblr/docs/api.md

 Each response includes a `blog` object that is the equivalent of an `/info` [response](#blog-info).
 Posts are returned as an array attached to the `posts` field.

 **Important note:** Post content can be in two formats: legacy or Neue Post Format (NPF).
 By default, posts returned from this endpoint (and any other endpoint that returns posts) will be in the legacy post-type-based content formats described below.
 NPF-created posts from the official Tumblr mobile apps will be returned as text/regular posts to maintain backwards compatibility.
+Note that this "backwards compatibility" from NPF to HTML is _best effort_.
 To help transition to an NPF-only world, you can pass along the `npf=true` query parameter to force _all posts_ returned here to be in Neue Post Format (also described below).
+Eventually, all posts will be NPF, so we strongly encourage leveraging NPF JSON via `npf=true` for post content when consuming posts via the API.

 **Fields available for all Post types:**